 Why we picked the Honda Fit:

 The Honda Fit is one of the most practical small hatchbacks on the market today.
-It’s tiny enough to meander through even the narrowest streets, but it hauls lengthy and bulky items with ease thanks to a cleverly-packaged interior.
+It’s tiny enough to zip through even the narrowest streets, but it hauls lengthy and bulky items with ease thanks to a cleverly packaged interior.

-The Fit uses a 1.5-liter four-cylinder engine that makes 130 hp.
+The Fit uses a 1.5-liter four-cylinder engine that makes 130hp.
 That’s decent for the segment, but more impressive is its fuel economy, which checks in at up to 41 mpg on the highway.
-As an all-arounder, the Fit is hard to beat.
+The little Honda’s combination of interior space and good gas mileage makes a compelling argument against ever-popular crossovers.
+You can also get a Fit for less than a Honda HR-V, which shares the same platform.
+As an all-arounder, the is hard to beat.